 She rose, and let me in: Scottish Variations and Fugue, solo piano work of John Liberatore, composed in 2013. live performance at the University of South Florida, 2014

-Recitalist, piano pedagogue, and chamber musician, pianist Eunmi Ko recently appeared in the Weill Hall at Carnegie Hall, John F. Kennedy Center for the Performing Arts, Seoul Arts Center, Chautauqua Music Festival, COMA’16 (Festival de Musica Contemporanea, Madrid), Festival Cervantino Internacional in Mexico, San Francisco International Piano Festival, Women in Music Festival (Rochester, NY), Music Center of Christchurch in New Zealand, Real Conservatorio Superior de Musica de Madrid, Siam Ratchada Auditorium (Bangkok, Thailand), Kumho Art Hall (Seoul, Korea), Consorzio Liberti Musicisti Series (Rome, Italy), CLUSTER Series (presented by CLUSTER, Lucca, Italy), Auditorium di Maccagno (sponsored by Sconfinarte, Maccagno, Italy), 2016 World Piano Conference (Serbia), Music Since 1900 Conference (UK), among others.
-Praised for original interpretations, abundance of piano technique, and interesting programming, she performs a wide range of piano repertoire from premieres of new works by living composers to the traditional and rarely played piano works.
+Recitalist, piano pedagogue, and chamber musician, pianist Eunmi Ko recently appeared in the Weill Hall at Carnegie Hall, John F. Kennedy Center for the Performing Arts, Seoul Arts Center, Festival de Musica Contemporanea, Madrid, Festival Cervantino Internacional, Mexico, San Francisco International Piano Festival, Chautauqua Music Festival, Women in Music Festival (Rochester, NY), Music Center of Christchurch in New Zealand, , Siam Ratchada Auditorium (Bangkok, Thailand), Kumho Art Hall (Seoul, Korea), Consorzio Liberti Musicisti Series (Rome, Italy), CLUSTER Series (presented by CLUSTER, Lucca, Italy), Auditorium di Maccagno (sponsored by Sconfinarte, Maccagno, Italy), 2016 World Piano Conference (Serbia), Music Since 1900 Conference (UK), among others.
+Praised for original interpretations, abundances of piano technique, and interesting programming, she performs a wide range of piano repertoire from premieres of new works by living composers to the traditional and rarely played piano works.
 Ko frequently communicates with young pianists through recitals and master classes at conservatories and universities.
-She was guest artist/teacher at the Madrid Royal Conservatory, EAFIT University (Colombia), Hong Kong Baptist University, The Education University of Hong Kong, University of Maryland, Shenandoah Conservatory, Iowa State University, West Virginia University, University of Richmond, Ohio University, Drake University, Lynn University, University of Florida, University of Tampa, University of Tennessee, Ying Wa College in Hong Kong, among others.
+She was a guest artist at the Real Conservatorio Superior de Musica de Madrid, EAFIT University (Colombia), Hong Kong Baptist University, The Education University of Hong Kong, University of Maryland, Shenandoah Conservatory, Iowa State University, West Virginia University, University of Richmond, Ohio University, Drake University, Lynn University, University of Florida, University of Tennessee, among others.